Neo (The Matrix): The Matrix Reloaded

-Approximately six months have passed since the events of the first film, and Neo is now fully confident in his powers as the One, is able to manipulate the artificial world within the Matrix to a tremendous degree.
+Approximately six months have passed since the events of the first film, and Neo, now Trinity's lover and fully confident in his powers as the One, is able to tremendously manipulate the artificial world within the Matrix.
 He no longer requires firearms, relying solely on hand-to-hand combat.
 His ability to influence the coding of the Matrix allows him to stop incoming fire from multiple attackers.
-Dispensing with the long black trenchcoat and black shirt he wears at the conclusion of The Matrix, Neo now prefers a cassock with a high-rise mandarin collar giving the appearance of a priest or Bishop.
-He and Trinity are now lovers.
-Neo seeks more advice from the Oracle, unsure of his purpose, while Zion prepares for a massive attack by the Machines from over 250,000 Sentinels, numbered precisely relative to the population of Zion of 250,000 people.
-The Oracle directs him on a quest to find the Keymaker, a personified program that has access to numerous backdoors within the system.
-The Keymaker will be able to lead Neo safely to the Source, the programming heart of the machine world, which contains the programs sustaining the Matrix.
+Dispensing with the long black trenchcoat and black shirt he wears at the conclusion of The Matrix, Neo now prefers a cassock with a high-rise mandarin collar giving the appearance of a priest or bishop.
+Neo seeks more advice from the Oracle, unsure of his purpose, while Zion prepares for a massive attack by the Machines from over 250,000 sentinels, numbered precisely relative to the population of Zion of 250,000 people.
+The Oracle directs him on a quest to find the Keymaker, a personified program that has access to numerous backdoors within the system and will be able to lead Neo safely to the Source, the programming heart of the machine world, which contains the programs sustaining the Matrix.

-After the Oracle leaves, agent Smith (aka Smith) appears and it is revealed that Neo had separated Smith from the rest of the Matrix code by shattering him, giving him a life independent of the machine's systems and now the two of them share a "connection" to each other.
-Smith is no longer an agent of the Matrix, but has become more virus-like, he is able to insert his code into other systems, and infect other programs and human minds to make copies of himself.
+After the Oracle leaves, Agent Smith (aka Smith) appears and it is revealed that Neo had separated Smith from the rest of the Matrix code by shattering him, giving him a life independent of the machine's systems and now the two of them share a "connection" to each other.
+Smith is no longer an agent of the Matrix, but has become more virus-like; he is able to insert his code into other systems, and infect other programs and human minds to make copies of himself.
 Neo fends off hundreds of these Smiths and escapes.
 Later, he, Morpheus and Trinity steal the Keymaker from his keeper, the Merovingian.
 During this time, Neo stays behind to fight off the Merovingian's men and becomes separated from the others, being trapped in the Merovingian's mansion five hundred miles away in the mountains.
-He flies off to help them and only arrives in time to save Morpheus and the Keymaker from two agents crashing two trucks together.
+He flies off to help them and only just arrives in time to save Morpheus and the Keymaker from two agents crashing two trucks together.

-The Keymaker explains that two power stations elsewhere in the Matrix must be disabled in a short time window to successfully disable the security system of a building where the door to the Source will appear; allowing Neo to reach it.
-This task is accomplished; but the Keymaker is killed, a hovercraft is destroyed and Trinity is put in jeopardy by the agents of the Matrix; a vision that Neo has seen earlier in his dreams.
+The Keymaker explains that two power stations elsewhere in the Matrix must be disabled in a short time window to successfully disable the security system of a building where the door to the Source will appear, allowing Neo to reach it.
+This task is accomplished, but the Keymaker is killed, a hovercraft is destroyed and Trinity is jeopardized by the agents of the Matrix, illustrating a vision that Neo has seen earlier in his dreams.
 Entering the door, Neo finds himself confronted by the Architect, a program which created and designed the Matrix and also ensures its constant stability.